dianislami/dianislami/README.md

 ## 🚀 About Me

 I'm an informatics student at Syiah Kuala University with a keen interest in software engineering and web development.
-I love turning ideas into reality through code, and I enjoy creating solutions that make life easier and more enjoyable—especially for travelers and digital explorers!
+I love turning ideas into reality through code, and I enjoy creating solutions that make life easier and more enjoyable, especially for travelers and digital explorers!

 ## 🛠️ Languages & Tools